 Both Transfer and Transmission of Shares are different from each other.
 So, let's understand how they're different and exactly what is 'transfer of shares.'

 Generally, securities of a company are freely transferable though there may be certain restrictions on the transfer of shares of the private company as provided in the articles.

 Such restriction on transfer of shares, if one adds any is to protect the interest of shareholders and other security holders.

-Section 56 of Companies Act 2013 provides that the transfer of shares of the company and other securities will be registered by a company only when a proper instrument for transfer of shares (share transfer form) is filed as prescribed in the Form No. SH 4.
+Section 56 of Companies Act 2013 provides that the transfer of shares of the company and other securities will be registered by a company only when a proper instrument for transfer of shares (share transfer form) is filed as prescribed in Form No. SH 4.

 You need to duly stamp the SH 4 format for transfer of share with adequate value and date.
 Also, one can execute it by or on behalf of the transferor and the transferee.

-One needs to send the Form SH 4 to the company by the transferor or the transferee of the shares within 60 days from the date of execution of share transfer agreement.
+One needs to send Form SH 4 to the company by the transferor or the transferee of the shares within 60 days from the date of execution, of the share transfer agreement.
 Along with the share transfer certificate or certificate relating to securities.
 In case there is no such share transfer certificate, then one must send the application for transfer of shares along with the letter of allotment of securities.

 Also one must obtain a 'No Objection Letter' from the buyer within two weeks from the date of receipt of a notice.

 One has to deliver all the share transfer certificates by the company within a period of one month from the date of receipt of the share transfer agreement or the share transfer certificate by the company.
-Unless the company can't deliver due to an order of the Court or instruction by other authority.
+Unless the company can't deliver due to an order of the Court or instruction by other authorities.